blaulaub/python-skeleton/README.md

-# A skeleton project for python
+# A Skeleton Project for Python

 This project tries to capture and represent the current best practice for Python project layout.